-Sinosteel Midwest Corporation is playing a part in opening up the world of science and engineering to Mid West students, as the regional sponsor of the state‐wide Science & Engineering Challenge at the Tip Top Basketball Stadium in Geraldton this Thursday.
+Sinosteel Midwest Group is playing a part in opening up the world of science and engineering to Mid West students, as the regional sponsor of the state‐wide Science & Engineering Challenge at the Tip Top Basketball Stadium in Geraldton this Thursday.

 The Geraldton heat of the Science & Engineering Challenge will see around 230 Year 9 students from six different schools battle it out to develop the best solutions to the science based problems they are faced with.

 The competition is designed by Newcastle University and run in partnership with Engineers Australia’s WA Division and sponsors.
 It is designed to present engineering in an inspirational manner, excite the imagination of prospective students and provoke their interest through a variety of well designed tasks.